(925) 875-0700 Consultation

 On the day of your surgery

-You will change into a hospital gown upon arriving at your surgical facility.
+You will change into a hospital gown upon arriving at our surgical facility.
 Please refrain from wearing makeup, jewelry, and other cosmetics.
 Bring your driver’s license and insurance card, along with comfortable clothes.
-If you are staying overnight in a hospital or recovery center, pack a toothbrush, a hairbrush, and a robe, along with your phone and charger.
-Most of our Oakland capsulectomy patients are able to return home the day of surgery, though they will need someone to drive them as they will be unable to drive due to the effects of anesthesia.
+Most of our Oakland capsulectomy patients are able to return home the day of surgery, though they want someone to drive them due to the effects of anesthesia.

 You may be given an intravenous antibiotic to prevent infection and be fully asleep during your procedure.
 Your capsulectomy will typically take between two and three hours.
 After making necessary incisions in your breast crease (the area where the breast meets the chest), Dr. Williams will remove your implant or implants in one of two ways: